-What is Flow Orchestrator?
+What Is Flow Orchestrator?

 Salesforce defines the Flow Orchestrator as a tool that allows you to orchestrate multi-user, multi-step, and multi-stage Flows.
 What this means is that admins are able to create a string of automations that may need to be assigned to different people for action along the way.

-Where Can I Find Flow Orchestrator?
+Where Can I Build a Flow Orchestration?

-• Stages: A Stage is one or more Steps, grouped together, and executed sequentially.
+- Stages: A Stage is one or more Steps, grouped together and executed sequentially.

-• Steps: A Step will define which Flow or Flows you would like to run, who is assigned to the step, notifications, and where the Flow should appear.
+- Steps: A Step will define which Flow or Flows you would like to run, who is assigned to the step, notifications, and where the Flow should appear.
 Steps can run after each other or in parallel.

 While setting up each Stage, you’ll need to set the Exit Conditions to either be when all Steps are completed, or when a specific auto-launched flow returns a TRUE value.